Cape Cod 2023 #1

 30 miles – We'll bike the Cape Cod Rail trail and stop for lunch and some exploring in Orleans, a very charming town bisected by the trail.
 After getting back on our bikes we'll soon arrive at the National Park Service Headquarters of the Cape Cod National Seashore, and whomever wants to can take the bike path extension right to Coast Guard Beach.
 Then we'll head on up the trail to our accomodations for the night, the Southfleet Motor Inn in South Wellfleet.
 After relaxing and showering, we'll enjoy a sunset dinner at The Pearl overlooking Wellfleet Harbor.

 We'll continue up the last stretch of the Cape Cod Rail Trail to its terminus, then head out to the ocean bluffs along quiet country roads.
 After enjoying views of the Atlantic from the unspoiled town beaches, we'll wind our way back west and into Wellfleet Town Center, where we'll stop for bit.
 Then we'll continue along more quiet country roads along salt marshes to Truro Center, before arriving at Truro Vineyards for lunch and some wine tasting, if you wish.
-After lunch folks can continue riding north to Provincetown (which involves some riding on MA Rt.
-6's wide shoulder, and other lightly traveled side roads).
-We'll check into our waterfront accomodations to enjoy the rest of the afternoon and evening in Provincetown.
+After lunch folks can continue riding north to Provincetown along Rt.
+6A, which features some moderate hills early on and fairly light traffic).
+We'll check into our waterfront accommodations to enjoy the rest of the afternoon and evening in Provincetown.

 On your own / activity day in Provincetown.
 Tour leaders will lead an optional morning ride to the dunes of Province Lands, where a 5.45-mile loop trail loops around the Province Lands, passing through pine forests, sandy dunes, and low-lying cranberry bogs with spurs to both Herring Cove and Race Point beaches.
 Riders will finish by coming back into Provincetown from the west end along Commercial St.